StevenTammen/bibledocs.org/content/subject-index.md

 content-type="Longer Topical"
 content-type-slugified="longer-topical-studies"
 link="/longer-topical-studies/ichthys-bb6a-the-study-of-the-christian-walk-group-study/confession-forgiveness-avoiding-self-loathing-and-reorienting-towards-god-after-we-fall/#what-to-make-of-the-fact-that-we-all-sin"
-study-title="Ichthys' BB6A Peripateology - The Christian Walk"
+study-title="Group Study - Ichthys' BB6A Peripateology - The Study of the Christian Walk"
 page-title="Confession, forgiveness, avoiding self-loathing, and reorienting towards God after we fall" header-title="What to make of the fact that we all sin?"
 %}}